Podcasts & RSS Feeds

 Three weeks later, UConn and VCU were squaring off in the national semifinal.
 And two days after that, the Huskies were hoisting the national championship trophy in Houston.

-The last decade or so has seen the rise of the "mid-major" school — teams in less-respected leagues that upend "blue bloods" like Duke, North Carolina and Georgetown.
-VCU was a perfect example last season, seeded ninth in the Midwest region but toppling No. 1 Kansas.
+The past decade or so has seen the rise of the "mid-major" school — teams in less respected leagues that upend "blue bloods" like Duke, North Carolina and Georgetown.
+VCU was a perfect example last season, seeded 11th in the Midwest region but toppling No. 1 Kansas.
 So was Butler, which reached the national final for the second year in a row.